 Do I have to Pay Stamp Duty on a Trust Deed?

-The following table details the states and territories that require payment of stamp duty when lodging a discretionary trust deed.
+The following list details the states and territories that require payment of stamp duty when lodging a discretionary trust deed.
 The relevant due dates for payment in each jurisdiction are also listed.

 - NSW, $500, 3 months from date of deed